- Marron europeen

-Escin, also known as Aescin, a natural mixture of triterpenoid saponins isolated from the seed of the horse chestnut has been identified as the active principle.
-The anti-inflammatory effects of escin involve significant downregulation of expression of certain inflammatory genes, and upregulation of expression of granulocyte-macrophage colony-stimulating factor (GM-CSF), which also confers neuroprotection (1).
+Aescin, a natural mixture of triterpenoid saponins isolated from the seed of horse chestnut, has been identified as the active principle.
+Its anti-inflammatory effects involve downregulation of inflammatory gene expression and upregulation granulocyte-macrophage colony-stimulating factor production, which also confers neuroprotection (1).

-One of the mechanisms by which escin reduces chronic venous insufficiency is thought to be via inhibition of elastase and hyaluronidase, both involved in enzymatic proteoglycan degradation, which constitutes part of the capillary endothelium and is also the main component of the extravascular matrix (19).
-The contraction of veins and arteries by horse chestnut is believed, to be partially mediated through 5-HT(2A) receptors; horse chestnut also reduced platelet aggregation in vitro (20).
+Aescin may reduce chronic venous insufficiency via inhibition of elastase and hyaluronidase, both involved in enzymatic proteoglycan degradation, which constitutes part of the capillary endothelium and is the main component of the extravascular matrix (19).
+Contraction of veins and arteries with horse chestnut may be partially mediated through 5-HT(2A) receptors (20).
+It also reduced platelet aggregation in vitro (20).

-Beta-aescin and 5-fluorouracil were reported to inhibit human hepatocellular carcinoma SMMC-7721 cells, which may be due to the synergistic effects including cell-cycle arrest, induction of apoptosis, activation of caspases-3, 8 and 9, and down-regulation of Bcl-2 expression (17).
-In another study, escin was shown to potentiate the efficacy of gemcitabine, partially due to the inhibition of the nuclear transcription factor (NF-κB) activity and consequent inhibition of c-Myc, COX-2, Cyclin D1, Survivin, Bcl-2 and Bcl-xL, and the activation of caspase-3 (18).
+Beta-aescin and 5-fluorouracil inhibited human hepatocellular carcinoma cells, perhaps via synergistic effects including cell-cycle arrest, induction of apoptosis, caspase-3, -8 and -9 activation, and Bcl-2 downregulation (17).
+Escin potentiated gemcitabine efficacy in part through NF-κB inhibition and consequent inhibition of c-Myc, COX-2, cyclin D1, survivin, Bcl-2, and Bcl-xL, and caspase-3 activation (18).

-Life-threatening kidney rupture: In a patient with angiomyolipoma, a benign fat-containing mesenchymal tumor of the kidney, after taking horse chestnut seed extract for venous insufficiency.
+Life-threatening kidney rupture: In a patient with a benign kidney tumor after taking horse chestnut seed extract for venous insufficiency.
 Symptoms improved after an emergency embolization (16).

-- Anticoagulants / Antiplatelet agents: Horse chestnut may have an additive anticoagulant effect due to aesculin, a hydroxycoumarin (9).
+- Anticoagulants / antiplatelets: Horse chestnut may have additive effects due to aesculin, a hydroxycoumarin (9).

-- Cytochrome P450 substrates: Aescin was shown to both inhibit and induce CYP1A2, CYP2C9 and CYP3A4 enzymes in a study of rats, and may affect the intracellular concentration of drugs metabolized by these enzymes (22).
+- CYP450 substrates: In animal studies, aescin both inhibited and induced 1A2, 2C9, and 3A4, and may affect the intracellular concentration of drugs metabolized by these enzymes (22).
 Clinical relevance has yet to be determined.